superfly/docs/hiring/hiring.html.md

 We want to predict how well you'll function on our team doing real work.
 In a real working week, if our processes were so murky that sniffing them out was a real test of your skill, on like a day-to-day basis, we'd have problems of our own to fix.
 We want to see you in your best light.

+## What About Start Dates?

+This is important: we can only make offers with start dates 1 month out or less.
+If you're looking for a role to start a couple months from now (when you graduate, etc), you're generally welcome to run through our process and get a "soft yes" from us.

+When you're available to take an offer starting within a month, you can ping us, and we'll extend an offer.

+A word of warning: while we expect to be hiring most of our roles pretty much continuously, the economy can get spooky.
+We can't make promises about openings several months out from now.
+An offer is a commitment, and that's the one thing we can't do if you're looking to start several months from now.
+We'll do our best to stay up-front about this stuff!